-We conduct a range of surgical procedures for cats, dogs, birds, and other small mammals at our Cave Creek animal hospital, using stringent surgical protocols.
+We conduct a range of surgical procedures for cats and dogs at our Cave Creek animal hospital, using stringent surgical protocols.

 In each surgery we perform, a talented nurse will give your pet anesthesia and continuously watch them with electronic patient monitoring equipment.
 They will also provide your companion with pain management.

 Following all surgeries, we prioritize post-operative monitoring and pain management.
 You will also be given in-depth instructions for at-home care.

 Our veterinary team will keep you completely informed at all times including why we are recommending surgery for your pet and any requirements your pet will have for post-operative care at home.
 Our clinic practices stringent surgical protocols.